Skip to content

 From the first day Omar met Ndeye, it was clear that she believed in the power of trees to change her life, and with your help she is working very hard to make it happen.

-When I visited her last year with long-time donor Gwen Noyes, we saw how Ndeye is carrying water great distances to grow vegetables in the protection of her new Forest Garden.
+When I visited her last year with long-time donor Gwen Noyes, we watched her carry water over long distances to nurture vegetables inside her protected Forest Garden.

 A Google Earth's view of Ndeye's farm with it's green boundary

-Ndeye is breaking the chains that kept her poor.
-Rather than being a pawn in an agricultural system where markets, seed and fertilizer salesmen, and government needs dictate the actions of farmers, she is learning to grow her own nutritious foods and new economic opportunities.
+Ndeye is breaking free from poverty’s cycle.
+Instead of being trapped in an agricultural system controlled by markets, seed and fertilizer salesmen, and government policies, she grows her own nutritious food and creates economic opportunities.

-She has completed the planting of her living fence.
-She is now growing cashew trees to form a windbreak around her 300 mango trees.
-She has learned to grow vegetables beneath the trees, and she is now feeding her sheep with nutritious forage from fodder trees in her Forest Garden.
+She has now completed her living fence and cultivates cashew trees as a windbreak for her 300 mango trees.
+Beneath them, she grows vegetables, securing food for her family.
+Her sheep graze on nutrient-rich forage from the fodder trees in her Forest Garden.

 A view of Ndeye's field